 Curriculum Rationale in: Music

-Through immersing students in every aspect of music, we aim to improve a pupil’s communication skills; creativity; collaboration skills; cultural awareness and self-esteem.
-We aspire to open their eyes to the vast scope of opportunities and experiences that are available within the subject, and teach them to appreciate how music is important in shaping our everyday lives.
+At AMA, through immersing students in every aspect of music, we aim to improve their communication skills; creativity; collaboration skills; cultural awareness and self-esteem.
+We aspire to open our learners’ eyes to the vast scope of opportunities and experiences that are available within the subject and teach them to appreciate how music is important in shaping our everyday lives.
+Our pupils come from a diverse range of cultural; backgrounds and the curriculum at AMA celebrates the differences in experiences these backgrounds bring, whilst also promoting equality and an appreciation of diversity.

 Assessment of musical learning is rooted in the reality of musical activity that the young people undertake.
 Consequently, assessment is of the musical attainment they have evidenced in a range of learning activities in which they have been singing, playing, performing, improvising, composing, and critically engaging with music.